dolphilia/raia/.github/ISSUE_TEMPLATE/issue.md

 ---
 name: Issue
-about: プロジェクト管理のためのIssues
+about: Issue for project management
 title: ''
-labels: ToDo
+labels: ''
-assignees: dolphilia
+assignees: ''

 ---